FarronF/limerick-council-meetings/meetings/2024/03/01-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 8th December 2023.md

 In reply to Members requests, the Chief Superintendent stated that a Representative from CAB would be

+available next year to come to one of the Limerick JPC Meetings.
+---
-available next year to come to one of the Limerick JPC Meetings.--- Minister Kieran O’Donnell stated that he would bring the matters raised today and the Members concerns
+Minister Kieran O’Donnell stated that he would bring the matters raised today and the Members concerns

 to the attention of the Minister for Justice.